 For some reason, many B2B technology companies skip the discovery of the soul, and focus on the outer self.
 But without a soul, your product and brand is easily weakened.
 Need help defining the soul of your brand, check out our product worksheet.

 Soulful brands tend to have higher levels of loyalty and show higher conversion rates.
 Brand soul also steers employees’ activity in the areas of customer service, sales, product development, and innovation thus leading to an overall better experience with your company.

 At Golden Spiral, we deeply understand that B2B companies — and B2B technology companies in particular — are different from B2C companies.
 They have different products, needs, audiences, personas, and budgets.
 But one thing we know for certain is this: when a B2B tech company injects certain B2C marketing ideas into its overall strategy, the results are magnificent.

 Do you need a partner to help you humanize your tech brand and improve your marketing?
 We’d love to meet with you.
-Meet with one of our B2B technology marketing experts today.
+Meet with one of our B2B technology marketing experts and contact us today.